laurelherting/lmh-headspace/AWS/services.md

     * Opsworks
     * Consolidated Billing
         * have to pay for resources, like EC2 related to above services

+* VPC
+  * Use IPSEC VPN to connect on-premise datacenters to VPC

 * Tags:
   * Key Value Pairs attached to AWS Resources